 Status of the Social Security and Medicare Programs

 Each year the Trustees of the Social Security and Medicare trust funds report on the current and projected financial status of the two programs.
-The reports include extensive information about these important social insurance programs and careful analysis of their outlook.
-We believe they fully and fairly present the current and projected financial condition of their respective programs, subject to the following caveat.
+The reports include extensive information about the current operations of these important social insurance programs and careful analysis of their outlook.
+We believe the reports fully and fairly present the current and projected financial condition of the programs.

-• The Old-Age and Survivors Insurance (OASI) Trust Fund, which pays retirement and survivors benefits, will be able to pay scheduled benefits on a timely basis until 2034, the same as reported last year.
+• The Old-Age and Survivors Insurance (OASI) Trust Fund, which pays retirement and survivors benefits, will be able to pay scheduled benefits on a timely basis until 2033, one year earlier than reported last year.
 At that time, the fund's reserves will become depleted and continuing tax income will be sufficient to pay 76 percent of scheduled benefits.

-• The Disability Insurance (DI) Trust Fund, which pays disability benefits, will be able to pay scheduled benefits until 2065, 13 years later than in last year's report.
-At that time, the fund's reserves will become depleted and continuing tax income will be sufficient to pay 92 percent of scheduled benefits.
+• The Disability Insurance (DI) Trust Fund, which pays disability benefits, will be able to pay scheduled benefits until 2057, 8 years earlier than in last year's report.
+At that time, the fund's reserves will become depleted and continuing tax income will be sufficient to pay 91 percent of scheduled benefits.

 • The OASI and DI funds are separate entities under law.
 The report also presents information that combines the reserves of these two funds in order to illustrate the actuarial status of the Social Security program as a whole.
-The hypothetical combined OASDI funds would be able to pay scheduled benefits on a timely basis until 2035, the same as reported last year.
-At that time, the combined funds' reserves will become depleted and continuing tax income will be sufficient to pay 79 percent of scheduled benefits.
+The hypothetical combined OASI and DI funds would be able to pay scheduled benefits on a timely basis until 2034, one year earlier than reported last year.
+At that time, the combined funds' reserves will become depleted and continuing tax income will be sufficient to pay 78 percent of scheduled benefits.

-• The Hospital Insurance (HI) Trust Fund, which pays Medicare Part A inpatient hospital expenses, will be able to pay scheduled benefits until 2026, the same as reported last year.
-At that time, the fund's reserves will become depleted and continuing total pro-gram income will be sufficient to pay 90 percent of total scheduled benefits.
+• The Hospital Insurance (HI) Trust Fund, or Medicare Part A, which helps pay for services such as inpatient hospital care, will be able to pay scheduled benefits until 2026, the same year as reported last year.
+At that time, the fund's reserves will become depleted and continuing total program income will be sufficient to pay 91 percent of total scheduled benefits.

-• The Supplemental Medical Insurance (SMI) Trust Fund has two accounts: Part B, which pays for physician and outpatient services, and Part D, which covers prescription drug benefits.
+• The Supplemental Medical Insurance (SMI) Trust Fund has two accounts: Part B, which helps pay for services such as physician and outpatient hospital care, and Part D, which covers prescription drug benefits.
 SMI is adequately financed into the indefinite future because current law provides financing from general revenues and beneficiary premiums each year to meet the next year's expected costs.
-Due to these funding provisions, the rapid growth of SMI costs will place steadily increasing demands on both taxpayers and beneficiaries.
+Due to these funding provisions and the rapid growth of its costs, SMI will place steadily increasing demands on both taxpayers and beneficiaries.

 Key Changes Since Last Year

-The 75-year (2020-2094) actuarial deficit of the combined OASI and DI trust funds increased from 2.78 to 3.21 percent of taxable payroll since the 2019 reports.
-As shown in Table 1, this result was due to the combined effects of changes in methodology, legislation, regulation, economic, demographic, and programmatic assumptions, and recent observed experience.
-The following changes had the largest effects.
+The long-range 75-year actuarial deficit of the combined OASI and DI trust funds increased from 3.21 to 3.54 percent of taxable payroll since the 2020 reports.1 As shown in Table 1, this result was due to the combined effects of changes in methodology, legislation, regulation, economic, demographic, and programmatic assumptions, and recent observed experience.
+The following changes had significant effects.

 • The following long-range ultimate assumptions were changed: